TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 3. Plots a triangular Hi-C map over a specified genomic region using `plotHicTriangle()`.
 4. Adds chromosome labels and tick marks (e.g. 60 Mb, 65 Mb).
 5. Overlays gene models using `plotGenes()`, with specific genes of interest highlighted.
-6. Loads and plots ATAC-seq signal from `.bw` files for three developmental stages, scaling the signal tracks using the 99.5th percentile to match the y-axis range.
+6. Loads and plots ATAC-seq signal from normalised `.bw` files for three developmental stages, scaling the signal tracks using the 99.5th percentile to match the y-axis range.
 7. Adds a heatmap legend and removes grid guides for clean figure export.
-8. Saves the figure as a high-resolution TIFF image.
+8. Saves the figure.

 **Required input files:**

 - `.hic` file (KR-normalised Hi-C matrix)
 - GFF file with corrected exon annotations
 - `.2bit` genome sequence file
-- BigWig (`.bw`) files containing ATAC-seq signal
+- BigWig (`.bw`) files containing normalised ATAC-seq signal
 - Optional: `OrgDb` object for gene metadata (used to display gene names)

 This method enables high-quality visualisation of long-range chromatin interactions and their associated regulatory context across developmental stages in *E. scolopes*.